TunesViewer is a small, easy to use program to access iTunes-University

 There is no official build on Google Play, all users are recommended to use the free official version on F-droid.

 Older versions may be found here.
 Please do not link directly to the tunesviewer-VERSION.apk or tunesviewer-VERSION.deb files.
-Instead, link to the sourceforge project page or this main-page, which lists the current latest version.
+Instead, link to the sourceforge project page or this main-page, which lists the current latest version and installation instructions..